-Kenya is a beautiful country that is endowed with rich cultural diversity, wildlife and beautiful landscapes.
-Today, Kenya boasts of 44 tribes.
-All these tribes have a unique way of doing things and cooking foods.
-As a result, different communities have their dialect that resonates with their ethnic group.
+Kenya is a beautiful country that is endowed with rich cultural diversity, wildlife, and beautiful landscapes.
+Today, Kenya boasts 44 tribes.
+All these tribes have unique ways of doing things and cooking food.
+As a result, different communities have a dialect that resonates with their ethnic group.

 Favorite Foods for Kenyans

 Ugali is the most common Kenyan food.
-If you hit any of Kenyan streets and ask them about ugali they will probably go ahead and give you the recipe.
+If you hit any Kenyan streets and ask about ugali, they will probably go ahead and give you the recipe.
 Ugali is rich in carbohydrates.
 For this reason, most Kenyans prefer to take ugali after a long day at work.
 Maize flour is a high-demand commodity in this part of the world.

 The government does everything possible to ensure maize flour is affordable to every Kenyan.
-Well, asking you how ugali served?
+Well, asking you how ugali is served?
 Relax, in most cases, ugali is served with meat, vegetables, fried eggs, and soured milk.
-Cooking ugali is simple and straightforward.
+Cooking ugali is simple.
 You only need maize flour and water.

 2. Mukimo/irio (mashed peas and potato mix)